WHAT IS LOBBYING?

 * speaking to community groups, schools, or institutions.

 * being part of a delegation to visit Parliamentarians or interviewing them on your own if you wish.

-* writing articles and letters to the newspapers–including local free newspapers, the rural press, industry newsletters, and school magazines.
+* writing articles and letters to the newspapers–including local free newspapers, rural press, industry newsletters, and school magazines.

-* sending submissions to inquiries set up by Governments.
+* sending submissions to Government inquiries.

-Lobbying is a Democratic process.
-It is every citizens right to express an opinion and to have the freedom to try and bring about change through legitimate channels.
+Lobbying is a democratic process.
+It is every citizen’s right to express an opinion and to have the freedom to try and bring about change through legitimate channels.

 WHAT DO YOU NEED?